 Units will be redeemed at the relevant withdrawal price.
-A withdrawal price is the net asset value of the Fund, or of an entire class as the case may be, less an allowance for transaction costs (see 'Buy-Sell Spread' in Section 6), divided by the number of units on issue.
+A withdrawal price is the net asset value of the Fund, or attributed to a class as the case may be, less an allowance for transaction costs (see 'Buy-Sell Spread' in Section 6), divided by the number of units on issue.